yashrane015/python-code-test/README.md

-* We need to be able to import all existing [Starships](https://swapi.co/documentation#starships) to the provided Starship Model
+* We need to be able to import all existing [Starships](https://swapi.co/documentation#starships) to the provided Starship Model.
-* A potential buyer can browse all Starships
+* A potential buyer can browse all Starships.
-* A potential buyer can browse all the listings for a given `starship_class`
+* A potential buyer can browse all the listings for a given `starship_class`.
-* A potential buyer can sort listings by price or time of listing
+* A potential buyer can sort listings by price or time of listing.
-* To list a Starship as for sale, the user should supply the Starship name and list price
+* To list a Starship as for sale, the user should supply the Starship name and list price.
-* A seller can deactivate and reactivate their listing
+* A seller can deactivate and reactivate their listing.

 After you are done, create a release branch in your repo and send us the link.